NatLibFi/fixugen-http-client-js/README.md

 `/^request[0-9]+`
 `/^response[0-9]+`

 Where `[0-9]+` denotes the order in which requests and responses are mocked (at least for single digits).
 Note that if unit test has several requests, request and response payload fixtures are matched to these in order, regardless of the digit used in file name.
-(Ie if we have three requests and request1.txt and response3.txt fixtures, both request1.txt and response3.txt get mapped to first request.)
+(Ie if we have three requests and request1.txt and response3.txt fixtures, both request1.txt and response3.txt get mapped to first request and rest of the request do not have request or response payload fixtures available.)

 ## License and copyright